Aquilegia coerulea: Range and habitat

 Colorado columbine is native to the Rocky Mountains from northern New Mexico to southern Montana.
 It grows in all of the mountainous western half of Colorado and Wyoming.
 Additionally it grows in every county of Utah, parts of Nevada, and northern Arizona.
 It is listed by the USDA as growing in Idaho and South Dakota, but without county level distributions.
 The species was reported to grow in the Caribou–Targhee National Forest in eastern Idaho in 1973.
 Though the geographic center of the range is in eastern Utah, the greatest number of plants is found in the mountains of north central Colorado.

-Rocky Mountain columbine grows in mountainous areas, starting at lower elevations with the Rocky Mountain variety of the Douglas-fir.
+Rocky Mountain columbine grows in mountainous areas, starting at lower elevations with the Rocky Mountain Douglas-fir (Pseudotsuga menziesii var. glauca).
 They become more common at higher elevations in montane ecosystems and subalpine habitats with some growing above timberline in the alpine tundra.
 The lowest elevations where they grow naturally is 1800 m for Aquilegia coerulea var. pinetorum and the highest is 3600 m for Aquilegia coerulea var. coerulea in the southern Rocky Mountains.
 This species of columbine grows poorly in heavy soils without good drainage.
 However, it prefers moist areas and is very often found in quaking aspen groves.
 It will also grow in the open coniferous forests, meadows, and in clearings.
 When there is sufficient water they will thrive on rocky outcrops and slopes.